Cache

 /var/jfsCache/<vol-name>/rawstaging/

-, do not delete files under this directory or data will be lost. - Write cache size is controlled by
+, if this directory suffers deletion or tempering, data will be lost. - Write cache size is controlled by

 --free-space-ratio